Chris-Bortel/Reading-Notes/class01.md

 <h1>, <p>, <ul>, <li>
 ```
 ### Inline Elements
-Always appear as thought they continue on the same line as their neighbors.
+Always appear as though they continue on the same line as their neighbors.
 - includes:
 ```
 <a>, <b>, <em>, and <img>